 Every course "brags" about their conditions.
-Focusing first on greens, then tees, ever facility believes they work hard at maintaining the course in good condition.
-You will never "We maintain our course poorly to save money, and to fool the patron that it is a "temporary condition" due to a recent storm."
+Focusing first on greens, then tees, every facility believes they work hard at maintaining the course in good condition.
+You will never say "We maintain our course poorly to save money," or to fool the patron by saying that it is a temporary condition due to a recent storm.

-A golf course is a "living garden".
+A golf course is a "living garden."
 How many golfers could identify the type of grass used on greens, tees and rough?
 By adding that information to your scorecard or on a board near the sign noting recent chemical applications would be informational, educational and add to the golfers experience, learning to appreciate the challenge of maintaining the course.